 Why Proper Technique Matters

-Additionally, proper technique allows players to maximize their potential and reach their full athleticism.
-By using the correct form and mechanics, players can generate more power and control on their throws and catches.
+Additionally, proper technique allows students to maximize their potential and reach their full athleticism.
+By using the correct form and mechanics, students can generate more power and control in their throws and catches.
 This not only makes them more effective on the field but also reduces strain on their body.

 Step 1: Introduce the Disc